-For Zoning Map amendments, the City shall provide notification to Metro at least 45 days prior to the initial evidentiary hearing on adoption.
+For zoning map amendments, the City shall provide notification to Metro at least 45 days prior to the initial evidentiary hearing on adoption.
+A Functional Compliance Plan report regarding the map change proposal shall be sent to Metro at least 15 days prior to the first public hearing.